langchain-ai/langgraph/docs/docs/how-tos/deploy-self-hosted.md

     * You need to replace `my-image` with the name of the image you built in the previous step (from `langgraph build`). and you should provide appropriate values for `REDIS_URI`, `DATABASE_URI`, and `LANGSMITH_API_KEY`.
     * If your application requires additional environment variables, you can pass them in a similar way.
+    * If using Self-Hosted Enterprise, you must provide `LANGGRAPH_CLOUD_LICENSE_KEY` as an additional environment variable.

 ### Using Docker Compose